-Hypot Result H1: In PARTIALLY ACCEPTED H1a: Technological intensity of products and processes is the highest within the secondary (manufacturing) sector.
+Hypotheses Result H1: Tl PARTIALLY contex t of technological capabilities and operational processes of organisations.
+ACCEPTED H1a: Technological intensity of products and processes is the highest within the secondary (manufacturing) sector.
 REJECTED H1b: Knowledge management strategy is implemented within the tertiary (services) sector to a greater extent than within the other sectors.
 REJECTED Н1с: Knowledge management projects are initiated within the tertiary (services) sector to a greater extent than within the other sectors.
-ACCEPTED H1d: Impediments due to the lack of knowledge management strategy or project are different depending on industry REJECTED H2: Se ctoral and ownership-related differences have significant effect on permitted PARTIALLY and us ed knowledge management practices.
+ACCEPTED H1d: Impediments due to the lack of knowledge management strategy or project are different depending on sectors.
+REJECTED H2: Se ctoral and ownership-related differences have relationship with permitted and PARTIALLY used k nowledge management practices.
 ACCEPTED H2a: Knowledge management practices are permitted and used to a greater extent within the tertiary sector.
 ACCEPTED H2b: Knowledge management practices are permitted and used to a greater extent by subsidiaries of foreign companies.
-REJECTED Н3: Usage of emerging technologies increased due to COVID-19.
-ACCEPTED Н3а: Usage of collaborative technologies increased the most due to COVID-19.
-ACCEPTED H4: Strategic knowledge management implementation has influence on information gathering by employees.
-H4a: The higher the knowledge management strategy implementation the lower the possibility that employees turn to external sources in case of information need.
-ACCEPTED H4b: The higher the knowledge management strategy implementation the higher the possibility that employees use more emerging technologies.
-ACCEPTED H5: E1 H5: Emerging technologies in use positively influence knowledge management.
-H5a: Volume of emerging technologies in use has influence on knowledge management strategy and projects.
-ACCEPTED H5b: Volume of emerging technologies in use has influence on technological intensity of products and services and corporate operational processes.
-ACCEPTED Н5с: Volume of emerging technologies in use has influence on the different dimensions of information sources.
-PARTIALLY ACCEPTED H6: Of projectechno PARTIALLY ACCEPTED
+REJECTED Н3: Т A CCEPTED inform ACCEPTED Н3а: The higher the knowledge management strategy implementation the lower the possibility that employees turn to external sources in case of information need.
+ACCEPTED Н3ь: H3b: The higher the knowledge management strategy implementation the higher the possibility that employees use more emerging technologies.
+H4: T here is relationship between emerging technologies in use and knowledge PARTIALLY manag process ACCEPTED H4a: There is relationship between the volume of emerging technologies used by organisations and the level of implementation of their knowledge management strategies and projects.
+ACCEPTED H4b: There is relationship between the volume of emerging technologies used by organisations and technological intensity of their products and services, as well as corporate operational processes.
+ACCEPTED H4c: There is relationship between the volume of emerging technologies used by PARTIALLY 1170.
+ACCEPTED H5: Torganis PARTIALLY ACCEPTED